subutai-io/documentation/user/pages/02.working-with-subutai/06.using-bazaar/04.use-account-tools/docs.md

 ### Domains

-Here you can map domain names to your environments and containers.
+Here you can create and manage domain names which you can later use for port mappings.
 To add domains to your list, click "Add new".
 There will be two options for you to choose:

 - **Bazaar sub-domain** allows you to create free subdomains of `.envs.subut.ai`.
 Type your desired subdomain, click the green button to check whether it is available and click save.
 - **User managed domain** lets you use domain names or subdomains you already own.
 Please note you need to have access to a registrar where your domain was created in order to configure it.
 First, type your domain name or subdomain.
 You will see that the example below will be changed to reflect the CNAME record you will need to add to your registrar's DNS settings.